SuperOfficeDocs/superoffice-docs/user-guide/en/user/getting-started/find-dialog.md

 ## <a id="ex3" />Example 3: search for sold sales

 Let's assume you are the manager of a company and want to find out what types of sales work well for you, and why, with a view to achieving more of the same.
-You start by searching for sales with the status **Sold**.
-To do this:
+You start by searching for sales with the status **Sold**. [!include[To do this](../../includes/to-do-this.md)]

 1. Click the **Find** button.